 With a land area of over 24,000 square miles, the Navajo Nation is about the same size as West Virginia.
 Home to more than a dozen national monuments and tribal parks, the Navajo reservation extends into Utah, Arizona and New Mexico.

-Scholars believe the Navajo have thrived because of their ability to selectively borrow ideas from other cultures (Puebloans, Paiutes, Spanish, Anglos) while maintaining their original culture and distinctive indentity.
+Scholars believe the Navajo have thrived because of their ability to selectively incorporate ideas from other cultures (Puebloans, Paiutes, Spanish, Anglos) while maintaining their original culture and distinctive indentity.

 The Navajo (Dine′) are part of the Athabascan speaking peoples believed to have originated in Asia and crossed into North America via the Bering Strait during the previous Ice Age.
 Over thousands of years, the Athabascans traveled southward beginning in about 1000 A.D.